 EPUB Reader: The Instant, No-Install EPUB Reader for Mac

-EPUBReader is a browser extension—think Chrome or Safari add-on—that makes opening EPUB files as simple as clicking them in your downloads folder.
+EPUB Reader is a browser extension—think Chrome or Safari add-on—that makes opening EPUB files as simple as clicking them in your downloads folder.
 I use it whenever I'm on a shared or locked-down Mac where I can't install new apps.
-No registration, no plugins, no fiddling with settings.
-Just add it to your browser, double-click your EPUB, and start reading instantly.
-The interface is minimalist, page turns are buttery smooth, and it remembers your last position automatically.
+There's no sign-up, no plugins, and no need to mess with any settings.
+Just add it to your browser, double-click an EPUB file, and you’re ready to read right away.
+The interface is simple and uncluttered, page turns feel smooth, and it automatically picks up where you left off.

 This reader has rescued me more than once at a library computer or borrowed a MacBook—sometimes the simplest tools save the day!